justinshin0204/BERT/README.md

 The **`mask_tokens`** function takes the combined form of the two sentences, performs masking, and outputs the segment embeddings, token embeddings, and MTP labels.

+When an article changes, the following sentence might not be connected.
+However, due to the length of the paragraph, we decided to disregard this effect
 ```py
 def custom_collate_fn(batch):
     input_ids = [item[0] for item in batch]